moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 ### List of properties

 Properties are stored one by one in a list, where the end of a list is always defined by a property with the name "None".
+Sometimes there might be additional 4 bytes of zeros after the last property.
 All Properties have a common header named PropertyTag and data which is different for each property type.
 ```
 +---------------+-----------------+